AgoraBinaria/academia-binaria-site/source/_posts/ng-5-Servicios-inyectables-en-Angular.md

   public sourceUnits = 0;
   public targetUnits: number;

-  constructor(private cultureConverterService:CultureConverterService){ }
+  constructor(private cultureService:CultureService){ }

   public ngOnInit() {
-    this.source = this.cultureConverterService.sourceCulture;
+    this.source = this.cultureService.sourceCulture;
-    this.target = this.cultureConverterService.targetCulture;
+    this.target = this.cultureService.targetCulture;
     this.convert();
   }
   public convert() {
-    this.targetUnits = this.cultureConverterService.convertDistance(this.sourceUnits);
+    this.targetUnits = this.cultureService.convertDistance(this.sourceUnits);
   }
 }
 ```